Table of Contents

 Schedule important tasks where you have to stay focused longer than say 5 Minutes.

 Don’t schedule every email you want to write, plan a block organizational stuff.

-Sometimes You have tasks you move from day to day e.g. learning for exams, calling new clients aka cold calls.
+Sometimes you have tasks you move from day to day e.g. learning for exams, calling new clients, doing your taxes.
 Especially when you are procrastinating, time boxing could be your friend.

 The idea is simple:

-Start with a fixed amount of time even if it is likely that you cannot finish the task!
+Start with a fixed amount of time even if it is unlikely that you can finish the task in one go!

-When you start with your first session you have a foot in the door and you can make further progress in upcoming sessions.
+When you start with your first session you get a foot in the door and you can make further progress in upcoming sessions.

 Many people start but do not follow up.
 If some items from a meeting are still unclear schedule a follow up immediately.

 For me a good day is balanced between focus time and personal interaction.
-To get an feeling I like to give every event in my calendar a specific color.
+To get a feeling I like to give every event in my calendar a specific color.